 The best time to visit Highlands is mid-autumn and early spring.
 It rains a lot in Highlands in summer, and it’s more expensive to hire a car, and as you can imagine, it’s more crowded, while in autumn Scottish Highlands look amazing (as you probably already saw in the photos).
 However, if you also want to visit the Isle of Skye (check my itinerary here) then consider going in summer or spring.

 In spring, especially in March and April doesn’t rain so much, moreover, some days can be really warm and nice.
 Everything is blooming as well.
 So I would suggest you go to the Scottish Highlands in Autumn or in Spring.

-Our itinerary for a 1-day road trip in Scottish Highlands
+Our self-drive itinerary for 1 day in the Scottish Highlands

 As I already mentioned, our starting point was Edinburgh.
 We used Google Maps to build us an optimal route to Glenfinnan Viaduct and if suggested us 3 routes: one (the fastest one) through Perth, another one (the second fastest) through Stirling and the third one through Glasgow and Loch Lomond.
 We chose the second fastest one because we didn’t want to go through Perth, since the route is not as impressive as the other two, and didn’t want to go through Glasgow, as we would lose at least 45 minutes doing that (Glasgow is a big city, hence the traffic).

 In the end, we were really happy with the route we took and would suggest it to you as well.
 The route went through Linlithgow castle, Stirling Castle, Loch Lubnaig, Black Mount, Glencoe and Fort William.